Security Testing for MCP Apps, ChatGPT Apps, and Claude Connectors (July 2026)

 What is tool poisoning and how do I test for it?

-Tool poisoning is when malicious instructions are hidden in MCP tool descriptions, invisible to users but followed by the LLM.
-While this mainly affects MCP clients consuming third-party servers, you should still test that your own tool descriptions contain only factual documentation and no injected instructions.
-Write a test that calls mcp.listTools() and asserts each tool description is under a reasonable length and contains no HTML, markdown injection, or instruction-like patterns.
+Tool poisoning is when malicious instructions are hidden in MCP tool names, descriptions, schemas, or resource metadata where the model may treat them as trusted tool guidance.
+While this mainly affects clients consuming third-party servers, you should still snapshot and scan your own tool descriptors.
+Call mcp.listTools() in a test and assert each description is factual, short, free of HTML or markdown injection, and free of instruction-like patterns such as "ignore previous instructions."

 Should I run security tests in CI/CD for MCP Apps?